sblauth/cashocs/docs/source/demos/optimal_control/doc_stokes.rst

 Here, ``up`` plays the role of the state variable, having components ``u`` and ``p``, which are extracted using the :py:func:`fenics.split` command.
 The adjoint state ``vq``  is structured in exactly the same fashion.
-See :ref:`demo_multiple_variables` for more details.
+See :ref:`demo_monolithic_problems` for more details.
 Similarly to there, ``v`` will play the role of the adjoint velocity, and ``q`` the one of the adjoint pressure.